jasperkempf/DIY-Synth-DaisySeed-and-PlugData/chapter-05/05-2-Filters.md

 > 📖 The example patch for this chapter is `_Pd03-Filter-Examples_`.

 ## 🧪 Filters
 Now that we've learned how to program heavy-compatible oscillators, we will add a filter to our synthesizer.
-Here we can also use objects from the heavilib-Library.
+Here we can also use objects from the heavylib-Library.
 It comes with the `hv.filter~ `-object, **which can be configured for one of six different filtercurves** – allpass, lowpass, highpass, bandpass1, bandpass2 and notch.

 > The example patch _pd03-Filter-Examples.pd_ shows how i implemented **four of those filter types**.
 I have used the same custom `counter`-mechanism from the previous chapter to **select different filter types** with a simple `bang`.